okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 - does no use classes for network assignment or sizing
 - entire unicast range (0-233 in first octet) can be segmented into any sized network
 - subnet masks not limited to `255.255.255.0`, `255.255.0.0` or `255.0.0.0`

+## FLSM and VLSM

+Classful networking and CIDR apply to IP assignments, FLSM and VLSM apply to how subnets are assigned within an infrastructure and if the routing protocol send the subnet mask.
+FLSM is uncommon and has been replaced by VLSM.

+- FLSM = Fixed Length Subnet Mask
+- VLSM = Variable Length Subnet Mask